How to Keep Spiders Out of Closets & Clothes

 By: Lisa Dingeman

-Storage type areas provide great living conditions for these pests.
-If you’ve already spotted the creepy crawlers in your space or want to proactively keep them out, there are natural ways that could help.
-We go over different spider control methods to help keep them away from your wardrobe.
+Storage areas with dark crevices provide great living conditions for arachnids.
+If you’ve already spotted the creepy crawlers in your space or want to proactively keep them out, there are natural techniques that could help.
+We go over different house spider control methods to keep these pests away from your wardrobe.

 Why Do They Hide in Closets?